BinaryHeartUS/binaryheartus.github.io/README.md

 # BinaryHeart Website

 This repository contains the files and assets for the BinaryHeart website.
 Each chapter along with the national 501c3 has its own sections.
-Below are some instructions on how to start developing for it if you please to do so.
+Below are some instructions on how to start developing.
 Members, please reach out to your chapter leader on more info regarding contributions along with our pipeline.

 ## 🚀 Quick Start